Myths & Realities

 Moreover, in New Zealand, the most competitive milk-producing country in the world, retail prices for milk are comparable to ours.

 Canadian consumers are savvy and recognize quality products are not always the least expensive.
-A recent poll by Canadian Business found 81% of Canadians want to retain supply management and 58% would pay higher prices for dairy and poultry products if they needed to in order to maintain these industries in Canada.
+In a Abacus poll released April 25, 2017, Canadians reiterated their support and satisfaction with the range and quality of Canadian dairy products.
+Another poll by Canadian Business in 2013 found 81% of Canadians want to retain supply management and 58% would pay higher prices for dairy and poultry products if they needed to in order to maintain these industries in Canada.

 Unlike many other countries, Canada does not close the door to dairy and cheese imports.
 In fact, about 5% of dairy products on Canadian shelves are already imported tariff-free.
 That’s Canada delivering on signed WTO commitments, something other countries have not done.